camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

 **Release preparation**

 * Create a GitHub issue defining the scope of the targeted API version.
-Descriptive information in this issue can be reused in the changelog/release notes.
+Descriptive information in this issue can be reused in the `CHANGELOG.md` file in the release notes part.
-* Create the API release tracker for the target API version as describer here: [API release trackers](https://wiki.camaraproject.org/x/HQBFAQ).
+* Create the API release tracker for the target API version as described here: [API release trackers](https://wiki.camaraproject.org/x/HQBFAQ).

 **API version development**